Spherical growth of reciprocal classes in the Hecke Groups: Introduction

-and $s$ is the maximum of the mutiplicities of roots of $p(x)$. \end{theorem}
+and $s$ is the maximal multiplicity among the roots of $p(x)$.

-We have also obtained an estimate for the sizes of the reciprocal conjugacy classes in the Hecke group using Marmolejo's counting function, cf. \cite{Ma}, $\Psi^{r}_{n}(x)$ which is the number of solutions of the sum $\sum^n_{i=1}p_i=x$ where, all $0<p_i\leq r$ are positive integers.
-This way, we have extended Marmolejo's count for the reciprocal classes in $\Gamma_p$ for all $p$.
+\end{cor} In addition to the above asymptotic bound, we provide explicit combinatorial formulas for the number of conjugacy classes in each reciprocal type.In addition to the global asymptotic bound, we provide explicit combinatorial formulas for the number of conjugacy classes in each reciprocal type, see \thmref{count1}.
+We have used Marmolejo's counting function $\Psi^r_n(x)$, cf.~\cite{Ma}, which counts the number of integer solutions to the equation $\sum_{i=1}^n p_i = x$, with $0 < p_i \leq r$.
+This extends Marmolejo's count to reciprocal classes in $\Gamma_p$ for all values of $p$.

-To prove the result, we shall use the combinatorial structure of $\Gamma_p$ to obtain the growth rates.
-Every reciprocal class has some cyclically reduced words.
-We can write it in terms of $ \io $, and $ \g $.
-Let $ \gt= \g^{r}$.
-Then, the reciprocal elements are conjugate to either $\io k\gt k^{-1}$, $\gt k\gt k^{-1}$ or $\io k \gt k^{-1}$.
-We will call the word $ \io \g $-word which starts from $\iota$ and end with $ \g $.
-The reciprocal class of a hyperbolic element can be associated with the equivalence class of geodesics, which passes through at least one `even' ordered cone point in the orbifold $\h^{2}/\Gamma_p$.
-So, counting conjugacy classes of reciprocal words will give us a count of reciprocal geodesics.
-Using the combinatorial structure of the reciprocal words, we shall count the words and then obtain the asymptotic estimates.
+To prove the results, we have used the combinatorial structure of $\Gamma_p \approx \mathbb Z_2 \ast \mathbb Z_p$ to determine the spherical growth.
+Each reciprocal class contains some cyclically reduced words, which can be expressed in terms of the generators $\iota$ and $\g$.
+Let $\gt = \g^r$.
+Then a reciprocal element in $\Gamma_p$ is conjugate to one of the following forms: $\iota k \gt k^{-1}$, $\gt k \gt k^{-1}$, or $\iota k \gt k^{-1}$, for some word $k$.
+We refer to a word of the form $\iota \g ^{k_1}\io \g^{k_2}\dots \io \g^{k_n}$, that is, starting with $\iota$ and ending with $\g$, as an \emph{$\iota$-$\g$ word}.
+Using these conjugacy representatives, we derive a summation formula for their word lengths, which in turn yields a recurrence relation associated with each reciprocal class.
+Finding a closed-form solution for this recurrence relation provides the desired estimate.

-Now, we briefly mention the structure of this paper.
-After recalling some preliminary notions, we note preliminary observations about the above counting function in \secref{prel}.
+Now, we briefly outline the structure of this paper.
+After recalling some preliminary notions, we note preliminary observations about the counting function in \secref{prel}.
 We estimate counts for the reciprocal classes in \secref{3}.
-Finally we prove the above theorem in \secref{4}.
+Finally, we prove \thmref{mthm} and \corref{cor1} in \secref{4}.

 \tb{Notations:} We have used the following notations throughout the paper. \begin{enumerate} \item For some real number $x,$ $\lfloor x\rfloor$ is largest integer less than equal to $x$ and $\lceil x\rceil$ is the smallest integer greater than equal to $x$. \item For some real-valued functions $f,g$ such that they are defined on the same domain $D\subset \mathbb{R}$, we say if there exists $x_0\in D$ and $M>0$ such that \end{enumerate}